unrealircd/unrealircd-tests/README.md

 channel modes.
 The ultimate goal is to have a test for each and every feature.
 In particular, the testing of commands needs a lot more work.

+# A word of caution before you start
+When you run the test framework, it will do things like killing all IRC Servers under the account, overwrite configuration files of both UnrealIRCd and Anope and Atheme.
+This is all done without prompting!

 # How to run
-You run all the test with the `./run` command.
+You run all the test with the `./run -services [anope|atheme]` command.
-This script assumes that UnrealIRCd is installed in ~/unrealircd/.
+This script assumes that UnrealIRCd is installed in ~/unrealircd/, atheme in ~/atheme and anope in ~/anope.
-It will kill any UnrealIRCd instances on the account, boot up 3 IRC servers (irc1, irc2 and irc3), link them together and run the tests.
+It will kill all UnrealIRCd and services instances on the account, boot up 3 IRC servers (irc1, irc2 and irc3), link them together and run the tests.

-You can run a specific test via `./run tests/sometest`.
+You can run a specific test via `./run -services xx tests/sometest`.
 If you use this syntax then UnrealIRCd is assumed to be already up and running and linked.
-If this isn't the case then use `./run -boot tests/sometest`.
+If this isn't the case then use `./run -services xx -boot tests/sometest`.

 # Main features
 ## Tests